netorcai/hexabomb/README.md

 hexabomb is a [netorcai] multi-agent game intended to be played by bots.
 The game is strongly inspired by Bomberman and Splatoon, with hexagons.

-Please read hexabomb's documentation on [readthedocs] for more information about the game rules, installation/usage instructions and more.
+[hexabomb's documentation][readthedocs] gives the game rules, installation/usage instructions and more.

 [netorcai]: https://github.com/netorcai/netorcai
 [readthedocs]: https://hexabomb.readthedocs.io/